Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md

 ### Analyze from image buffer or URL

-The `ImageAnalysisClient` has two methods `Analyze` and `Analyze`:
+The `ImageAnalysisClient` a method `Analyze` that has two overloads:
-* `Analyze`: Analyze an image from an input [BinaryData](https://learn.microsoft.com/dotnet/api/system.binarydata) object.
+* `Analyze (BianryData ...`: Analyze an image from an input [BinaryData](https://learn.microsoft.com/dotnet/api/system.binarydata) object.
 The client will upload the image to the service as part of the REST request.
-* `Analyze`: Analyze an image from a publicly-accessible URL, via the `Uri` object.
+* `Analyze (Uri ...)`: Analyze an image from a publicly-accessible URL, via the `Uri` object.
 The client will send the image URL to the service.
 The service will download the image.

 The examples below show how to do both.
 The `Analyze` examples populate the input [BinaryData](https://learn.microsoft.com/dotnet/api/system.binarydata) object by loading an image from a file on disk.